-We know some of the plantings of significant trees at the front of the School.
+We know some of the stories behind the planting of significant trees at the front of the School.

 The first image shows Norman Pollard standing beside a kauri tree (Agathis australis), that he planted, as a boy, on Arbor Day, 1932.
 The photograph was taken in 2003.